Surya-19/Data-structures-Algorithms/Readme.md

-Data Structure Algorithms Repository
+Data Structures and Algorithms Repository
-This repository contains various implementations of data structures and algorithms to enhance understanding and solve problems efficiently.
-Below is the list of topics covered.
+This repository contains implementations and solutions for various data structures and algorithms.
+Each file is named and organized by topic, making it easier to navigate and find relevant examples.

 Table of Contents
+Linked Lists
-Single Linked List
+1.1 Single Linked List: Implementation of a single linked list.
-Find Nth Node
-Merge Linked List
-Circular Linked List
-Stack Implementation Using Linked List
-Find Minimum Value in a Stack
-1. Single Linked List
-An implementation of a singly linked list, demonstrating insertion, deletion, and traversal operations.

-2. Find Nth Node
-A program to find the Nth node from the start or end in a linked list.
+1.2 Find Nth Node: Program to find the Nth node in a linked list.

-3. Merge Linked List
-An algorithm to merge two sorted linked lists into a single sorted list.
+1.3 Merge Linked List: Function to merge two linked lists.

-4. Circular Linked List
-Implementation of a circular linked list, including insertion and traversal operations.
+1.4 Circular Linked List: Implementation of a circular linked list.

-5. Stack Implementation Using Linked List
-A stack implementation using a linked list, showcasing push, pop, and peek operations.
+1.5 Stack Using Linked List: Stack implementation using a linked list.
+Stacks and Expressions

-6. Find Minimum Value in a Stack
-An optimized solution to find the minimum value in a stack in constant time.
+2.1 Min Value in a Stack: Program to find the minimum value in a stack.
+2.2 Infix to Postfix Expression: Convert an infix expression to a postfix expression.
+Trees
+3.1 Binary Search Tree: Implementation of a binary search tree.
+3.2 Red-Black Tree: Implementation of a red-black tree.
+3.3 AVL Tree: Implementation of an AVL tree.
+3.4 Binary Search Tree Operations: Additional operations on a binary search tree.
+Recursion
+Generate Fibonacci Series Using Recursion: Program to generate the Fibonacci series using recursion.